Evaluation access for regulated & quality-critical systems

 Domain context enrichment

-Turn technical MQTT topics into readable machine, batch and metric context — making audit records understandable for QA, OT and engineering teams.
+Turn technical MQTT topics into machine, batch and metric context so QA, OT and engineering teams can review messages in process terms.

 Planned plugin